-I am a pediatric oncologist who specializes in immunologic approaches for the diagnosis and treatment of pediatric cancers.
-My main focus is the treatment of neuroblastoma, a tumor that arises from primitive cells of the sympathetic nervous system and that primarily affects young children.
+I am a pediatric oncologist at MSK Kids who specializes in immunologic approaches to diagnose and treat pediatric cancers.
+My main focus is the treatment of neuroblastoma, a tumor arising from primitive cells of the sympathetic nervous system which primarily affects young children.

-My colleagues and I have developed multi-modality therapies, which include surgery, chemotherapy, radiation therapy, isotretinoin (a vitamin A derivative), and more importantly, targeted therapy with monoclonal antibodies.
-These treatment strategies have dramatically improved the survival for our patients with metastatic neuroblastoma.
-Today, more than 50 percent of these patients treated at Memorial Sloan Kettering survive the disease, compared to fewer than 5 percent in the 1980s.
+My colleagues and I have developed therapies that combine multiple approaches, including surgery, chemotherapy, radiation therapy, isotretinoin (a chemical cousin of vitamin A), and more importantly, targeted therapy with a form of immune treatment called monoclonal antibodies.
+These strategies have dramatically extended the lives of our patients with metastatic neuroblastoma.
+Today, more than 50 percent of these patients treated at MSK Kids survive the disease, compared with fewer than 5 percent in the 1980s.
 In fact, immunotherapy has now become the standard of care for patients with metastatic neuroblastoma.
-Moreover, localized neuroblastoma is curable today, and many patients with can be treated effectively with surgery alone.
+Moreover, localized neuroblastoma is now considered a curable cancer, and many patients with this stage of the disease are cured with surgery alone.

-We are also actively involved in early clinical trials of novel therapies, including biologic agents and vaccines, natural killer cells, and combinations of these novel therapies with conventional treatments.
-We hope that effective strategies for neuroblastoma will provide a paradigm for other metastatic solid tumors affecting children and adolescents.
+Our team is also actively involved in early-phase clinical trials of promising therapies, including biologic agents and vaccines, natural killer cells, and combinations of these novel approaches with conventional treatments.
+We hope that effective new strategies for neuroblastoma will serve as a model for the treatment of other metastatic solid tumors in children and adolescents.

-In the laboratory we are evaluating markers of minimal residual disease, which may predict early metastasis and recurrence; discovering novel tumor targets; and engineering next-generation antibodies to make them more potent and “human-like,” as well as arming these antibodies with either T lymphocytes or powerful radioactive isotopes for the diagnosis and treatment of neuroblastoma.
-We believe many of these novel antibodies have potential applications for other solid tumors in adolescents and even in adults.
+In the laboratory, we are evaluating markers of “minimal residual disease” (low levels of cancer remaining after treatment), which may predict the risk of early metastasis and recurrence, and discovering novel treatment targets in tumors.
+We are also engineering the next generation of antibodies to make them more potent and “human-like,” as well as arming these antibodies with either T lymphocytes (a type of white blood cell) or radioactive substances to diagnose and treat neuroblastoma.
+We believe many of these innovative antibodies may be useful for treating other solid tumors in adolescents and even those in adults.

-We are screening new drugs that can overcome the resistance that neuroblastoma often develops after prolonged treatment with chemotherapy.
-We are also trying to unmask the genetic and biochemical makeup of neuroblastoma tumors to determine if the tumor profile at the time of diagnosis, metastasis, or relapse can tell us how aggressive a tumor may be, and what kind of therapy may be most effective.
-Our major thrust continues to be the translation of novel therapies to help our patients.
+We are assessing new drugs that may overcome the resistance that neuroblastoma often develops after prolonged chemotherapy.
+We are also trying to unearth the genetic and biochemical features of neuroblastoma to determine if a tumor’s profile at the time of diagnosis, metastasis, or relapse can tell us how aggressive the tumor may be, and what kind of therapy may be most effective.
+Our major thrust continues to be the translation of novel therapies from the laboratory to the clinic, where they may help our patients.

-The team of experts at Memorial Sloan Kettering treats more patients with neuroblastoma than at any other institution in the world.
-With evidence-based treatment approaches, our expertise translates to better patient outcomes.
-Families who come to us benefit from the dedication and compassion of individuals from various disciplines who share the vision and the desire to eradicate this devastating disease.
+The team of experts at MSK Kids treats more patients with neuroblastoma than any other institution in the world.
+Using treatment approaches based on the findings of rigorous medical research, we are able to achieve better outcomes for our patients.
+Families who come to us benefit from the dedication and compassion of individuals from various disciplines who share the vision and the desire to eliminate this devastating disease.

 Doctors at Memorial Sloan Kettering work as teams, with specialists from all different areas.
 This allows us to consider all your needs together, and to give you the best possible care.